simpleanalytics

 3. Personal Engineering Activity

 The main component of the Career Episode is the personal Engineering Activity, which should be 500 to 1000 words long.
 This section contains all of the explanations for the tasks you completed for the project.
 It gives specifics about your engineering ability’s practical implementation.
-The details, such as what you accomplished and how you did it and technical obstacles or hurdles you encountered during the project, and how you solved those problems, should be highlighted.
+The details, such as what you accomplished and how you did it technical obstacles or hurdles you encountered during the project, and how you solved those problems, should be highlighted.

 4. Summary

-Finally, summarize all of the project tasks that you completed/achieved and highlight engineering-related abilities.
+Finally, summarize all of the project tasks that you completed/achieved and highlight your engineering-related abilities.
 This section’s word count can range between 100 and 120.

 When writing a CDR report, keep the format provided in the Migration Skills Assessment (MSA) guide in mind.
 To begin, pick which engineering job you want to be evaluated for.
 Then, learn about the talents and abilities required for the career you’ve selected.